If you are looking for fabulous day trips from Dallas, Texas, you are in the right place!

-There are so many things to do in Wimberley, TX it will be hard for you to decide how to spend your day!
+There are so many things to do in Wimberley, TX; deciding how to spend your day will be hard!

-Wimberly is home to several swimming holes, including the famous Jacob’s Well, Cypress Creek, and the Blue Hole.
-You can do a wine tasting at Wimberley Valley Winery, or olive oil tasting at Bella Vista Ranch while visiting as well.
+You can do a wine tasting at Wimberley Valley Winery or an olive oil tasting at Bella Vista Ranch while visiting as well.

-Shoppers and art lovers will love the many art galleries and boutique stores throughout the town and will definitely think this is one of the best day trips.
+Shoppers and art lovers will love the town’s many art galleries and boutique stores and will definitely think this is one of the best day trips.

 Oklahoma City, Oklahoma

-We love the small-town feel, German heritage, and the plethora of things to do in Fredericksburg.
+We love the small-town feel, German heritage, and many things to do in Fredericksburg.

 Final Thoughts on Day Trips from Dallas

-Comment below and let us know what to add to our trips from Dallas list.
+Comment below and tell us what to add to our trips from the Dallas list.

-I know that we still have lots of exploring to do in the great Lone Star State.
+We still have lots of exploring in the great Lone Star State.

 Happy Travel, friends!!